a fee-based online consultation clinic for Obstetrics & Gynecology

 Since development is from a single egg, the babies are always of the same sex and same blood group.
 Conjoint twins, where the babies are fused at some part of their bodies are monozygotic and occur due to late division of the zygote.

-• Dizygotic or biovular twins: Dizygotic or biovular twins occur due to the fertilization of two ovum released in the same menstrual cycle.
+• Dizygotic or Biovular twins: Dizygotic or biovular twins occur due to the fertilization of two ovum released in the same menstrual cycle.
 The babies have the same chromosomal similarities that siblings may have.
 They may be of different sex and have different blood groups.

-Signs and Symptoms of Twin Pregnancy: Most of the problems in multiple pregnancies are due to the large size of the uterus:
+Most of the problems in multiple pregnancies are due to the large size of the uterus:

 • Size of the uterus: Size of the uterus is larger than normal.